SharmaOmm/VoidWatch./README.md

   -d @sample_input.json
 ```

-Or open http://localhost:8000/docs for the interactive testing interface.
+Once the API is running, open http://localhost:8000/docs in your browser for the interactive testing interface.

 ---